heggy231/phpContactMe/README.md

 # Conctac Me page contains JS conference talk videos and sticky form.
  ## 3 page web site with sticky form

-# This is capstone project from UCSC Javascript and php course.
+# This is an independent capstone project while learning about php serverside scripting.